 Solo Kayak UK Challenge for Aortic Dissection

-Driven by personal loss, Michael Lambert sets out on an ambitious solo kayak journey around the UK.
-His mission: to break a Guinness World Record and spotlight the critical need for aortic dissection awareness and research.
+Driven by personal loss, Michael Lambert finishes an ambitious solo kayak journey around the UK.
+His mission: attempt to break a Guinness World Record and spotlight the critical need for aortic dissection awareness and research.

 Date